rieckpil/progmot/content/post/writing-a-book-remotely.md

 While there are many books on AWS in general, none talks about the full cycle of bringing a Java Spring Boot application to production on AWS.

-Showcasing shiny features and machine learning capabilities of AWS is great, but teams also struggle to design an automated CI/CD pipeline to push their changes automatically on AWS.
+Showcasing shiny features and machine learning capabilities of AWS is great, but many teams still struggle to design an automated CI/CD pipeline to push their changes automatically to AWS.

 Furthermore, the development journey doesn't stop when merging the code changes and moving a Jira ticket to the done column.
 Now, the fun part begins as our code runs in production.